 - key The name of the key to send.

 - remote The remote to use keys from.

-- repeat\count The number of times to press this key.
+- repeat\count The number of times to repeat this key.
+If this is set to 1, that means this key will be sent twice (repeated once).